Cosmographic Footprints of Dynamical Dark Energy

 \section{Results}

-The full numerical results for all dataset combinations are reported in Tab.~\ref{tab:results} of the \hyperref[section:C]{Supplementary Material, \S~III}.
+The full numerical results for all dataset combinations are reported in Tab.~\ref{tab:results}, \hyperref[section:C]{Appendix C}.
 Here we focus on the two most relevant cases: DESI+$r_d$+CC+PP and DESI+$r_d$+CC+DESy5.
 While these combinations are the most informative in terms of independent probes, we note that, as shown in \hyperref[section:C]{Appendix C}, CC contribute very little statistical weight in these cases, and removing them leaves the cosmographic constraints essentially unchanged.

 We begin with the deceleration parameter $q(z)$, which we recall is defined as

 The sign of $q(z)$ indicates whether the Universe is accelerating ($q(z)<0$) or decelerating ($q(z)>0$) at a given redshift, while its value reflects how the expansion rate changes with time.